Head of Department

 Where does the course lead?

-This course could lead to University Courses such as Film and Media Studies or Photography.
+This course could lead to University Courses such as Film and Media Studies, Graphics or Photography.

 Photography is an excellent choice of subject for students taking other Art & Design and Media courses or as a way of developing useful skills in this very popular recreational activity.
 Highly motivated students, who build up good portfolios of work whilst at Woking College will be able to pursue a wide variety of careers in Photography.